Ice dance scoring with live results

 Current Trends and the Future of Ice Dancing

-Ice dance continues to evolve as a discipline, driven by artistic innovation, changing judging criteria, and a growing global audience drawn to the unique blend of sport and art that ice dance offers.
+Ice dance continues to evolve as a discipline, driven by expanding choreographic vocabularies, changing judging criteria, and a growing global audience drawn to the unique blend of sport and art the discipline creates.

-Modern ice dance has entered a golden age of artistic innovation.
+Ice dance has entered a golden age of choreographic range.
 Teams like Papadakis & Cizeron have demonstrated that programs can be simultaneously technically excellent and artistically groundbreaking.
-Contemporary ice dance programs increasingly draw from a wide range of dance styles — from hip-hop and street dance to contemporary and classical ballet — reflecting the ISU's rotation of Rhythm Dance themes that challenge couples to explore new movement vocabularies each season.
+Contemporary ice dance programs increasingly draw from a wide range of dance styles, from hip-hop and street dance to contemporary and classical ballet, reflecting the ISU's rotation of Rhythm Dance themes that challenge couples to explore new movement vocabularies each season.
 This artistic expansion has made ice dance more accessible and appealing to broader audiences who appreciate the discipline's emphasis on musicality, storytelling, and emotional expression.

 PCS Weighting and Judging Evolution

 The ISU continues to refine how ice dance is scored, with particular attention to the weighting of Program Component Scores.
 The recent consolidation from five program components to three components (Composition, Presentation, Skating Skills) has simplified evaluation while maintaining the emphasis on artistry that distinguishes ice dance from other disciplines.
 Ongoing discussions within the ISU focus on ensuring that PCS scores meaningfully differentiate between teams and accurately reward the skating quality, musicality, and program depth that define elite ice dance.
-Scoring technology like JudgeMate enables organizers to implement these evolving criteria seamlessly.
+Scoring technology like JudgeMate lets organizers apply these evolving criteria smoothly.

 Growing Global Competitiveness